Nursing Administration & Leadership

 Full-time plan of study is 6 semesters completed in 2 years.
 Part-time plan of study is 8 semesters completed in 3 years.

 This nursing education program is accredited by the Accreditation Commission for Education in Nursing.

 Nursing Administration Leadership Program at St. John’s College of Nursing, Springfield.

 Tuition Discount of 10% to members of the Illinois Organization of Nurses Leaders when they get accepted to the Nursing Administration

 Please contact the Admissions Administrator, Britni Caruso at 217-525-5628 for more information.

 All information requested must be submitted before the application can be processed.

 - Completed application accompanied by a $60 nonrefundable application fee.
-Application deadline is August 14, 2020.
+Application deadline was August 14, 2020.
 The next start for the MSN - NAL track program is Spring 2021.

 - Submission of a legal document showing proof of name and Illinois residence at time of application (state-issued photo ID).